 The rear of the monitors are glossy white plastic (‘W’ suffix) or black plastic (‘P’ suffix) with the stand appearing to attach by 100 x 100mm VESA.
 This would allow the stand to be removed for alternative mounting.
 Ports are backwards-facing and include; DC power input (external power brick), USB Type-C, DP 1.2a (supports FreeSync) and 2 x HDMI 2.0 (2.0a on UD98, supports FreeSync).
 The UD99 also features 2 USB 3.0 ports, whilst both models feature 5W x 2 ‘Rich Bass’ speakers for (potentially reasonable) sound output.
 Further information on the UD89 and UD99 can be found on LG’s website.
-Information on price and availability still forthcoming.
-We’ll request a review sample for at least one of these models if there is sufficient demand.
+The monitor is lsited for around $1000 in the US.
+We hope to review the ’99’ model in the not too distant future.